hazelfazel/browserbox/README.md

 <p>A lightweight GNU/Linux Debian installation just for browsing.</p>

 <h2>What is the Browser Box?</h2>
 <p>I wanted a browser in a virtual machine that is read-only.
-I started with a minimal <a href="https://www.debian.org/">Debian</a> net installation, added <a href="https://www.xfce.org/">XFCE</a>, Breeze and ARC theme and installed <a href="https://www.chromium.org/">Chromium</a>.
+I started with a minimal <a href="https://www.debian.org/">Debian</a> net installation, added <a href="https://www.xfce.org/">XFCE</a>, Breeze icon/cursor theme, ARC-theme and installed <a href="https://www.chromium.org/">Chromium</a> as a browser.
 Then I used the <a href="https://www.linux-live.org/">Linux Live Kit</a> to build a tiny ISO image out of the installation.
-My current Browser Box just requires 485 MB for the English version, the German localization takes around 504 MB.
-Both including <a href="https://www.virtualbox.org/">Virtual Box</a>'s Guest Additions for more convenience.</p>
+My current Browser Box just requires 485 MB for the English version, the German localization takes around 504 MB in size.
+Both including <a href="https://www.virtualbox.org/">Virtual Box</a>'s Guest Additions for more convenience in my VM environment.</p>

 <h2>What is Browser Box good for?</h2>
 <p>My Browser Box helps me to surf without leaving permanent cookies and other tracking stuff.
-Having a read-only file system and using a VM also provides better security.
-If you do research on malware or as I do, analyze suspicious URLs and other malicious content, a virtualized linux box can be very useful.
-But you can also use the Browser Box as a Kiosk System, in schools or for trainings.
+I feel safer when surfing the Web knowing that nothing is permanently stored onto my working PC.
+Having a ISO read-only file system and using a VM also provides additional security.
+If you do research on malware as I do, or analyze suspicious URLs and other malicious content, a virtualized GNU/Linux can be very handy.
+You could also use the Browser Box as some kind of Kiosk System (Hotel Lobby, School, Training Facilities, etc).
 It is easy to deploy and handle.
-You can also add specific software you need e.g. for a workshop or online seminar.</p>
+You can also add specific software as you need.
+It is a great tool to deploy for demos, workshops and online trainings.</p>

 <h2>Building your own Browser Box</h2>
 <p>The process to build such a live ISO is straight forward.
-In the following section I will provide a step-by-step guide, so you can build your own Browser Box.</p>
+In the following section I will provide a step-by-step guide, so you can build your own Browser Box.
+If you do not want to build it by your own you can download one of my builds below.</p>

 <h3>Start with the Debian Net Installer</h3>
 <p>Boot the "Debian Net Installer" ISO from you favorite hypervisor.
 I use Virtual Box and have included basic VDI/VBOX here.<br>